Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/migrate-contracts.rst

 - ``&impl HasChainMetadata`` becomes ``&ChainMetadata``
 - ``&mut impl HasLogger`` becomes ``&mut Logger``

-To migrate your tests, you should read our guide on how to :ref:`integration-test-contract`.
+To migrate your tests, read the how-to guide :ref:`integration-test-contract`.
-You can also refer to the `commit <https://github.com/Concordium/concordium-rust-smart-contracts/commit/d26aabae4b0714412cec4347d7ca5b09c8994c0e>`_ where our example contracts were rewritten.
+You can also refer to the `commit <https://github.com/Concordium/concordium-rust-smart-contracts/commit/d26aabae4b0714412cec4347d7ca5b09c8994c0e>`_ where the example contracts were rewritten.
 This shows both the removal of generics and how to migrate tests from using |test_infrastructure|_ to |concordium-smart-contract-testing|_.

 .. |concordium_std| replace:: ``concordium_std``